 At the top end there’s a 32GB cellular version for £219.99 / $249.99 / AU$369 - there’s no option to get this one with adverts.

-So the Amazon Kindle Paperwhite is substantially more expensive, starting at close to twice the basic Kindle’s price.
-All that said, prices are sure to drop on Amazon Prime Day, so keep an eye out for Kindle deals.
+In any case, the Amazon Kindle Paperwhite is substantially more expensive, starting at close to twice the basic Kindle’s price before discounts.

 The Amazon Kindle Paperwhite is quite a lot more expensive than the basic Amazon Kindle, but it’s still reasonably affordable and comfortably undercuts the likes of the Kindle Oasis.